-5 Benefits of Implementing Years of Service Awards For Work Anniversaries
+Employee Anniversary Recognition: 5 Benefits of Celebrating Work Anniversaries

 It’s possible to become so wrapped up in tradition, we can forget why we’re doing something.
 When that happens, we run the risk of simply “going through the motions.”
 Sadly, this occurs far too often when it comes to honoring employees for their loyalty and commitment.

-Offering Years of Service awards and celebrating employee milestones has been a mainstay of American culture for the past 80 years.
-And while a majority of businesses, especially those in competitive markets, still participate in such programs, few understand WHY they’re doing it.
+Celebrating employee milestones with service awards has been a mainstay of American culture for decades.
+And while a majority of businesses, especially those in competitive markets, still participate in such programs, few understand why they’re doing it.

 Why You Should Celebrate Your Employee’s Work Anniversaries

-Many benefits can come from honoring your employee’s anniversary with your company, especially when celebrated with Years of Service Awards.
+Many benefits can come from honoring your employee’s anniversary with your company, especially when celebrated with service awards.
 Below are five potential outcomes that can occur when you show your employees how much you appreciate them.

 1. COMBAT EMPLOYEE TURNOVER AND IMPROVE RETENTION RATES